dipdawiz/sonoff-reprogram/README.md

 3. set up Alexa with devices

-4. connect the relay control with real electrical switches
+4. connect the Sonoff with real electrical device

 ## Reprogram sonoff
-To setup your FTDI and sonoff to program mode, please see this blog, [Random Nerd Tutorials](https://randomnerdtutorials.com/reprogram-sonoff-smart-switch-with-web-server/).
+Before you can reprogram you have to setup your FTDI and Sonoff to program mode.
+Please see this blog, [Random Nerd Tutorials](https://randomnerdtutorials.com/reprogram-sonoff-smart-switch-with-web-server/), it gives step by step process to reprogram your Sonoff.
+For simple operation, you can use the program given in the tutorial, else get the program "Sonoff-HA.ino" from this project and flash it.
+This project gives you option to save Sonoff state and set your SSID/Password to any custom one you want.

 I have followed step by step process from above page and it works.
-Get the program "Sonoff-HA.ino" from this project and flash it.

 #### Web UI

 Upon first boot, the sonoff starts up in AP mode with SSID RelayBoard and the Web-UI is accessible at http://relay.local/ OR http://192.168.4.1 from a computer or mobile phone connected to the RelayBoard Wi-Fi network.
 The home router SSID and password and other details can be entered and saved (persisted on the Wemos).
 Upon restarting, the Wemos should connect to the home router and get an IP address from there.
 Now the Web-UI should still be accessible at http://<IP_Address_of_Sonoff>/

 ![Web](https://github.com/dipdawiz/sonoff-reprogram/raw/master/ui.jpg)

 #### HTTP Control API